wordofwarning/wordofwarning.org/current/2017-turn/index.md

 All the energy of this annual whirlwind of new northern dance condensed.<br>Twelve works, twelve articulations of human expression.<br>One extraordinary night of dance.

 ### Artists
-In a new format, our ninth annual platform for dancers + dance-makers sees just one night of short new works from (*participating artists subject to change*):
+In a new, single night format, our ninth annual platform for dancers + dance-makers feutures short new works from (*participating artists subject to change*):
 Akeim Toussaint Buck | Ane Iselin Brogeland | Born + Bred Dance Theatre | Coalesce Dance | Giorgio de Carolis | Jo Cork | Kapow Dance | Matrafisc Dance | Meraki Collective | Peter Groom Dance Theatre | Rebekka Platt | The inFamous Five

 *Mr. President, Prime Minister, Ladies + Gentlemen, we stand before you tonight…<br>Folding like paper, playing with your food…<br>The shifting politics of the movement of people…<br>Ancestral memory, the human condition, the colour blue…<br>Blind certainty, a lover’s look and a whisper from the unknown…*